cytoscape/cx/docs/_posts/2024-02-23-hcx-specification.markdown

     type: list of string

-    Description: Hiview uses this value to tag each member node in the circle-packing layout.
-Each element in this list need to be unique.
+    Description: Hiview uses this value to label each member node in the circle-packing layout.
+Each element in this list needs to be unique.
 Typically, each value in this list is the gene symbol of a member within a subsystem.
 However, users have the flexibility to assign alternative identifiers to this attribute.
 If this attribute is absent, Hiview will default to using the name attribute of the nodes specified in the **HCX::members** attribute for the node label.
 If neither **HCX::members** nor **HCX::memberNames** is defined for at least one node, the circle-packing layout option will be deactivated in Hiview.
 If both **HCX::members** and **HCX::memberNames** exist on a node, Hiview uses **HCX::members**.

 - Attribute name: **HCX::memberQuery**